DylanMeeus/springboot_jwt_blog/_posts/2015-08-14-add-two-factor-authentication-to-your-node-apps-with-passport.markdown

 );
 ```

 If the user chooses to enable TOTP, we generate a new secret key randomly.
 Then we encode it in BASE32 format for easy storage and to show it to the user.
+The 'ensureTotp' middleware makes sure that if 2FA is enabled, then the user has logged in using a TOTP code (see below for the implementation).

 ### Step two: a new authentication step
 Once 2FA is enabled, logins will now have two steps: a username and password will be required as usual, and then, a six-digit code will be input, which the user will need to get from Google Authenticator every time he or she wants to login.
 So, we will add the necessary code to perform the login and allow the user to enter the code after the first step is complete.